doctorfree/RoonCommandLine/README.md

 For example, on the system where the Python Roon API is installed:

+	$ mkdir -p $HOME/src
+	$ cd $HOME/src
     $ git clone ssh://gitlab.com/doctorfree/Scripts.git
     $ cd Scripts/Roon
     $ ./install.sh
     # copy the "roon" script to all systems you wish to act as Roon command line

+Some of the commands require a patch to the Python Roon API to be applied.
+I wrote this patch to enable searching and retrieving lists of various objects in my Roon library.
+If you wish to enable the "list" feature of these scripts then apply the Python Roon API patch.
+Performing this step is optional.
+Most commands will function properly without it.
+Only the listing feature will not work.
+To apply the patch, after performing the steps above, execute the following:

+    $ cd $HOME/src
+	$ $HOME/bin/clone_pyroon
+	$ cd pyroon/roonapi
+	$ cp *.py $HOME/Python3/lib/python3.8/site-packages/roonapi

+Note this last command, copying the Python scripts to the site-packages/roonapi directory, needs to provide the correct path to your installed Python site-packages/roonapi directory.
+The command above is correct for my system but your system may differ.
+Double check where this directory got created by the "pip install roonapi" command.

+Alternatively, you can patch the Python Roon API roonapi module directly rather than patching the pyroon source code and copying it in.
+To perform this direct patch, follow these steps:

+    $ cd $HOME/Python3 # Or wherever your Pip roonapi module is installed
+	$ patch -b -p0 < $HOME/src/Scripts/Roon/patches/roonapi-listplaylist.patch

 Finally, note that the roon shell script is not passing credentials in the SSH invocations.
 SSH authentication via public key needs to be enabled and